nikhil-thampi/Copilot_breakout_session2/README.md

 Use the C++ files in the repo for the exercises.
 Complete the exercises in the sequential order.

 ## Exercise 1
-1. Understand the logic for the exercise1.cpp and add the documentation using GitHub Copilot.
+1. Understand the logic for the exercise1.cpp and add sufficient inline documentation using GitHub Copilot.
+Create a README markdown file for the program.
 2. Add an additional feature to the existing solution using GitHub Copilot prompt crafting techniques and create a unit test plan for the new features.

 ## Exercise 2